How Boris Johnson’s election gamble paid off

 Beyond the traditional strategy of swaying voters in swing districts held by the main opposition Labour Party, Johnson wanted to strike directly at Labour’s heartlands in the hopes of winning support from people who had never voted Conservative but for whom Brexit had come to trump even traditional party allegiances.

-By Friday morning in Britain, Johnson’s Conservative Party had secured a majority of the 650 seats in the House of Commons.
+The Conservatives secured a sweeping victory, winning more than 360 of the 650 seats in the House of Commons - the party’s largest majority since under Margaret Thatcher in the 1980s.
 The result handed Johnson his first national election victory but also delivered a dramatic blow to his main competitor, opposition leader Jeremy Corbyn, whose Labour Party suffered heavy losses.

 For 55-year old Johnson, who only entered Downing Street this summer after his Conservative predecessor resigned, calling an election had been a high-stakes gamble.